 In July 2005, we announced plans to divest our Capital Equipment Business segment.
 The decision to divest this business was based on the fact that market conditions for the Capital Equipment Business segment have been such that this business has not met our expectations and the decision to focus our resources on our Apparatus and Instrumentation Business segment.
 As a result, we began reporting our Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
-Accordingly, unless otherwise indicated, the discussion of our business is focused on our continuing operations, which constitute our Apparatus and Instrumentation businesses.
+We currently anticipate that we will sell the Capital Equipment Business segment in a single transaction prior to the end of the fourth quarter of 2006.

 From 1999 to 2005, the revenues from our continuing operations grew from \$26.2 million to \$67.4 million, an annual compounded growth rate of approximately 20%.
 During the second half of 2005, we successfully refocused our resources on our core apparatus and instrumentation business, which has been the cornerstone to our success over the last decade.
-As a result of these efforts, throughout 2005 we were able to steadily increase our organic growth and improve both our gross margin and our operating income margin.
-The organic sales growth has been driven by the continued strength in our core physiology and our spectrophotometer product lines and an increase in international sales, particularly in Europe.
+As a result of these efforts, throughout 2005 and the first six months of 2006, we were able to steadily increase our organic growth and improve both our gross margin and our operating income margin.
+The organic sales growth has been driven by the continued strength in our core physiology and our spectrophotometer product lines and an increase in international sales, particularly in Asia Pacific and Europe.

-Looking forward into 2006, we remain encouraged by the continued strengthening of our international sales in the life sciences market and we remain committed to our goal of high revenue and profit growth through a combination of organic growth and tuck under acquisitions.
+Looking forward into the second half of 2006, we remain encouraged by the continued strengthening of our core products and international sales in the life sciences market and we remain committed to our goal of high revenue and profit growth through a combination of organic growth and tuck-under acquisitions.

 Generally, management evaluates the financial performance of its operations before the effects of stock compensation expense and before the effects of purchase accounting and amortization of intangible assets related to our acquisitions.
-Our goal is to develop and sell products that improve life science research and as such, we monitor the operating metrics of the Company and when appropriate, effect organizational changes to leverage infrastructure and distribution channels.
+Our goal is to develop and sell products that improve life science research and as such, we monitor the operating metrics of our business and when appropriate, effect organizational changes to leverage infrastructure and distribution channels.
 These changes may be effected as a result of various events, including acquisitions, the worldwide economy, general market conditions and personnel changes.